Where Is A Safe Place?

 Jesus Is Our Safe Place

 I’ll begin with Psalm 46:1, which states, “God is our refuge and strength, a very present help in trouble.”
 Yes, the Lord is our refuge.
-He is ever-present, watching over us and our safe place.
+He is ever-present, watching over us and is our safe place.
 The scriptures continue by saying, “The Lord is my rock, my fortress, and my deliverer… in whom I take refuge.” – Psalm 18:2.
 What’s worth noting is the phrase “in whom I take refuge.”
 Taking refuge in the Lord is a choice because it requires our faith to do so.

 To emphasize the Lord’s active focus and protection over us, we must simply believe what the Word of God clearly states.
 “Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty…” -Psalm 91:1-2.
 Let us pay close attention to the wording.
 If we choose to “dwell in the shelter…” and “will rest in…”, while these statements affirm the power of free will, the scripture also affirms the Lord’s desires for us.
 Furthermore, we read, “The Lord will keep you from all harm—He will watch over your life.” -Psalm 121:7-8.
 Therefore, the Lord’s intent is clear, and the protection is available if we stand in faith.